codatio/codat-docs/blog/230919-deprecation-link-sdk.md

 ## Expected impact if no action is taken

-We will stop supporting this package meaning that bugs will not be resolved and security updates will not be provided.
+We will stop supporting this package meaning that we're not actively addressing security updates and bugs, and support will not be provided.
+The package itself will continue to work, despite being deprecated.

 :::note Get ahead